 C++ Coding Standards

-The use of formatting aids in the efficient reading of code.
+The formatting aids is used in the efficient reading of code.
 It appears more ordered, and when someone examines the code, it helps to give a positive impression of the coder.
 Coding standards can be defined as sets of rules and principles that define a programming language's programming style, techniques, and methods.

 Coding Standards: Is It a Necessity?